Kühn Products Scent Profiles

 If you're still reading this and want to learn about each scent, I've listed the scents below with my best attempt at describing each scent profile.
 All of the following scents are available in beard oil, beard balm, and beard butter.

 Apple & Bourbon

-When you think apple here, think apple cider.
-It's not a sharp sweet like that of apple juice, it's deeper, richer, thicker apple like you'd expect from apple cider.
+Here when you think apple, think apple cider.
+It's not sharp and sweet like that of apple juice, instead it's deeper, richer, thicker apple like you'd expect from apple cider.
 It's still sweet, just not as sharp.
 The usual sharp, high pitched sweet from the apple is turned down by the bourbon.
 In order to balance these two contrasting scents, something else needs to be added to give it a full balance.
 To do that, we added the slightest bit of clove and cinnamon.
 There's not enough of either of those to notice, they're just there for balance.
-This scent is popular year round, but we have to bring in extra during the Autumn season.
+This scent is popular year round, but we have to bring in extra every year when Autumn comes.

 You're looking at kühn's first born.
 Well, ok, not exactly our first born.
 It is however, the first scent we officially released.
 Birchwood is very popular, especially with women.
 There is something there that seems to draw them in.
 Obviously men like it too, but this one gets the most positive reviews from women.
 They love the way it smells on a man.
 It's no wonder really; it's light, it's slightly sweet, but not too much.
 It's manly, but not too much.
 It's soft, but not too much.
 This is one of our most complex scents.
 With notes of cypress, lime, sea salt, oud, leather, amber, moss, birch, & sandalwood.

 Whenever I'm asked to recommend a scent, this is always on the list.